-Reparations is a reverberating issue!
-Right-mindedly, being wronged — no matter the distance between the then and now — one feels a sense of incompleteness, deep, raw, open wounds that figuratively will not heal until there is satisfactory accountability on the part of the aggressor.
-The ever present cry for justice — whether by someone wronged in the narrow personal capacity or by a nation, a race whose DNA bears the stain of injustice — is a common denominator among the wronged.
-No matter the generational gaps between the present and the past, the need for restitution will always burn bright because it is alive in the memory and as black elder ancestor Ivan Van Sertima states: as long as it is in the memory the hurt never goes away.
-This is true of the movement for reparations for slavery.
+Reparations are a reverberating issue!
+Right-mindedly, being wrong — no matter the distance between the then and now — one feels a sense of incompleteness — -deep, raw, open wounds that figuratively will not heal until there is satisfactory accountability on the part of the aggressor.
+The ever-present cry for justice — whether by someone wronged in a narrow personal capacity or by a nation, a race whose DNA bears the stain of injustice — is a common denominator among the wronged.
+No matter the generational gaps between the present and the past, the need for restitution will always burn bright because it is alive in the memory, and as black elder ancestor Ivan Van Sertima states: as long as it is in the memory the hurt never goes away.
+This is true of the Movement for reparations for slavery.

 One of the critical pillars to the call is that slavery ended with the former enslaved in total bewilderment as to how to fashion a life of “freedom” out of literal nothing.
 Emancipation’s grand contradiction was that it brought freedom for millions of enslaved people and monetary pay packages for those they gave unpaid labour to for over 400 years.
 How do you square that?
 There was no emergency financial “Marshal Plan” — post-WW2 — in place to assist in the transition from chattel to individual freedom.
 This is the legacy.
 As the indicators of transformational change continue to be forever elusive and apparently exclusive, more and more contemporary post- colonials have grown weary of their lack of far-reaching, qualitative socioeconomic development, propelled by the fact that their ancestors contributed so much through unpaid labour, to the industrial development of western civilization.
 I might add that the Movement is both multiracial and multiethnic.
 The family of indigenous peoples across the board, long silent are now letting their voices heard.
 Subcontinental India is also demanding restitution.
 So reparations are not just a black thing.